Biblioranking fundamental physics: Rankings groups

-\subsection{Ranking countries and continents}
+\subsection{Ranking countries\via{ and continents}}

-We rank a country or continent $C$ by summing the ranks of all institutes located in $C$.
-We apply this to the number of individual citations: \beq N^{\rm icit}_{C} = \sum_{I\in C} N^{\rm icit}_{I}\,.\eeq In fig.\fig{countries} we show the time evolution of the impact of papers written in main representative countries within each year.
-The impact is quantified as the percentage with respect to the world total, in order to factor out the reduced number of citations of recent papers.
+We rank a country \via{or continent} $C$ by summing the ranks of all institutes located in $C$.
+We apply this to the number of individual citations: \beq N^{\rm icit}_{C} = \sum_{I\in C} N^{\rm icit}_{I}\,.\eeq In the left panel of \fig{countries} we show the time evolution of the impact of papers written in main representative countries within each year.
+The impact is quantified as the percentage of the world total, in order to factor out the reduced number of citations of recent papers.
 USA is the main country, but declining (from $70\%$ around 1950 to 25\% now); European countries are now stable or slightly growing; China is growing.
-In the right panels of fig.\fig{countries} the time evolution of the percentage contribution of each country is shown separately, after the advent of arXiv, within the main fields: experiment, theory, astro-cosmology.
+In the right panels of \fig{countries} the time evolution of the percentage contribution of each country is shown separately, after the advent of arXiv, within the main fields: experiment, theory, astro-cosmology.

-Fig.\fig{continent} shows the analogous plot for continents.
-We see that WW2 lead to the decline and to the later recover of European physics, which returned to be the main actor around 2000.
-The decline of Asia around 1985 is due to the fall of Soviet Union (Mathematica geographic tools assign all Russia to Asia); the present rise of Asia is mostly due to China.
+\via{ \Fig{continent} shows the analogous plot for continents.
+We see that European physics suffered a big decline after WW2, and returned to be the main actor only around 2000.
+The decline of Asia around 1985 is due to the fall of Soviet Union (Mathematica geographic tools assign all Russia to Asia); the present rise of Asia is mostly due to China.}

-Fig.\fig{MapCitPop} shows the ratio between the number of individual citations and the population of countries.
-What is the reason of the huge variation, by about 7 {\em orders of magnitude}?
-In fig.\fig{MapCitGDP} we show the ratio between the number of individual citations and gross domestic product: the spread between differefnt countries gets only slightly reduced.
-GDP is not the main factor that accounts for the large spread.
+\via{\Fig{MapCitPop} shows the ratio between the number of individual citations and the population of countries, while \fig{MapCitGDP} shows the ratio between the number of individual citations and the gross domestic product. }